 While any number of typical industrial machines will be found at a fiberglass fabricator, there are two unique pieces of machinery crucial to the production of fiberglass products:

-- Molds- Each type of fiberglass molding process requires a unique mold designed to that standard.
+- Each type of fiberglass molding process requires a unique mold designed to that standard.
 Any particular fabricating team may be equipped with some or all of the types of mold, depending on specialties and the size of the operation.
 A fabricator working exclusively with pipes, for example, may only need regular access to a centrifugal mold.

 - Regardless of the molding process used, fiberglass products will almost always require trimming and cutting to meet final specifications.
 This usually involved specialized fiberglass cutting machines, which can offer greater or less degrees of automation.
 More advanced assemblies may complete the entire cutting process without human input, while others may require step by step setting and manual adjustment.

-Choosing a Custom Manufacturer
+Choosing a Custom Fiberglass Manufacturer

 Choosing fiberglass fabricators for your project, ongoing supply requirements, or fiberglass repair can be difficult.
 Rather than trying to determine the best or cheapest fiberglass fabricators in your area, you instead should look for the one best suited to your custom needs.